Kaizo1610/JBKitchen_RMS/README.md

 #### 4.7 Payment Page
 #### 4.7.1 View Payment page
-<p>1.Customers can view the detailed payment they need to pay.</p>
-<p>2.List up the methods that can be used by customers to make payments.</p>
+<p>1.List up the methods that can be used by customers to make payments.</p>
 </br></br>

 ### 5.0 Entity Relation Diagram